m-feliciano/turbo-game-Minesweeper/README.md

 # Minesweeper

 About the game: :video_game:<br>
-Minesweeper is a popular single player game. :bust_in_silhouette:<br>
+Minesweeper is a classic 90's single player game. :bust_in_silhouette:<br>
 It was invented by Robert Donner in 1989 and aims to reveal a minefield without any being detonated.:bomb::boom: